 Scottsdale is home to some of the best hiking you’ll find anywhere.
 In addition to panoramic scenic views, Scottsdale’s McDowell Sonoran Preserve, the nation’s largest urban preserve, offers a multitude of trails for hikers of all skill levels.
 Other popular trails include Pinnacle Peak in North Scottsdale and the Camelback Mountain’s Echo Canyon Trail near Old Town.

 The golfers in your group can test their mettle on any of the Scottsdale area’s more than 200 courses.
-Options range from the tree-lined fairways of tradition layouts to the challenge and excitement of desert target-style designs, and most courses offer complete tournament coordination services.
+Options range from the tree-lined fairways of traditional layouts to the challenge and excitement of desert target-style designs, and most courses offer complete tournament coordination services.

-Start your group’s tour of Scottsdale’s world-class museums at the Musical Instrument Museum, which displays features more than 5,000 instruments from countries around the world.
+Start your group’s tour of Scottsdale’s world-class museums at the Musical Instrument Museum, which features more than 5,000 instruments from countries around the world.
 Art aficionados will enjoy the cutting-edge exhibits at the Scottsdale Museum of Contemporary Art, while architecture buffs won’t want to miss a visit to Frank Lloyd Wright’s desert masterpiece, Taliesin West.
 And for those interested in Native American culture, the renowned Heard Museum provides an in-depth look at the art and culture of tribes from the Southwest and beyond.

 Discover the latest fashion trends at Scottsdale’s more than 2,500 boutiques, shops and malls.
 For uniquely Arizona items, head to Old Town Scottsdale where Native American jewelry, Western wear and Southwest gifts take center stage.
 Old Town also is home to the Southwest’s largest shopping destination, Scottsdale Fashion Square.
 In North Scottsdale, Kierland Commons and Scottsdale Quarter provide open-air shopping experiences enhanced by lush landscaping and flowing fountains.